ThiagoBuen/Python-ZeroToMastery/17 - ScryptingModule/README.md

-# Python-ZeroToMastery
+# Python-ZeroToMastery - Scripting Data

 Miscelaneous projects developed with Zero To Mastery's Python Developer coursework.

 ## Description

-This repository follows the Zero to Mastery's course, which covers several topics and projects with Python language.
+This repository follows the 17th Zero to Mastery's module, which covers several topics related with Scripting Data with Requests, Pillow, Tweepy, and Twilio.

-Each project and topic has its own folder here and I will try my best to highlight the requirements for each one.

-## 17 - Scripting Module:

 ### Functionalities